Inflect logo

 Network & Connectivity Ecosystem

-Atlanta's network ecosystem is one of the most developed in North America, serving as the primary interconnection point for the Southeast.
+Atlanta's network ecosystem is one of the most developed in North America, anchored by massive carrier hotels and a high concentration of service providers.
+The city's location makes it a natural traffic aggregation point for the entire Southeast.

-Carrier Density & Carrier Neutrality With over 50 unique network providers, as of September 2025, Atlanta offers exceptional choice and competitive pricing.
-The market is dominated by carrier-neutral facilities, ensuring resilient and flexible interconnection options for any enterprise.
+Carrier Density & Carrier Neutrality: With over 50 unique network providers present, as of September 2025, Atlanta offers exceptional choice.
+The market is dominated by large, carrier-neutral facilities, ensuring competitive pricing and diverse routing options for optimal uptime.

-Direct Cloud On-Ramps The market features over 9 dedicated cloud on-ramps providing direct, private access to 15 different cloud availability regions.
-Major providers with a dedicated presence include:
+Direct Cloud On-Ramps: The city supports over 9 dedicated cloud on-ramps, enabling direct, private access to 15 different cloud regions as of September 2025.
+Major providers available include AWS, Alibaba Cloud, Azure, and Google Cloud (GCP).

-Bare Metal Bare metal server options are widely available from multiple providers.
-Operators like Hivelocity and phoenixNAP offer dedicated server solutions for performance-intensive workloads.
+Bare Metal: Bare metal server options are widely available from multiple providers in Atlanta.
+Companies like Hivelocity and phoenixNAP offer dedicated servers for workloads requiring maximum performance and control.

 Power Analysis